 All receptions are closed on bank holidays.

 Can I book again for next year?

 Yes.
 You can stay with us throughout all years of study, and we would love to have you stay again.

 What is the Loyalty Saver Discount?

-New for 2022/2023, as a returning student, you may be eligible for a discount of up to 20% off the annual fee on your University of Lincoln managed student accommodation (available on rooms at St Marks, Gateway, 179 High Street, Valentine Court, Viking House, and Lincoln Courts).
+As a returning student, you may be eligible for a discount of up to 20% off the annual fee on your University of Lincoln-managed student accommodation (available on rooms at St Marks, 179 High Street, Valentine Court, Viking House, and Lincoln Courts).

 These discounts offer qualifying students up to 20% discount off the University of Lincoln managed student accommodation published tariffs, depending on how long you have stayed with us.